JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsX/AllGlobal/Master/Templates/README.md

 ## Conclusion

-The Demo Collection Projects are more than just a set of examples.
+The JSopX™ Open Project EXperiences Collection is more than just a set of examples.
 They are a call to action for developers to bridge the gap between client-side and server-side operations.
 By following best practices, collaborating with peers, and staying aware of the ever-evolving security landscape, we can create applications that are not only functional and efficient but also secure and resilient.

 Let's work together to fix the current crisis and change the world, one app at a time.